maxijonson/advent-of-code-2020/README.md

 ### Different answers for everyone!

-Please take note that the answers to the challenges is different for everyone!
+Please take note that the answers to the challenges are different for everyone!

 ### [Calendar](calendar)